openstax/openstax-cms/docs/app-design.md

   * sticky note - a time limited banner that displays at the top of the site
   * schools - list of schools using OpenStax books.
 Used for map display on OS site.
 Data comes from Salesforce
   * mapbox - data for mapbox.
 Data comes from Salesforce
-  * flags - not sure what this is for
+  * flags - feature flags
   * errata-fields - errata data
   * footer - data for site footer
+  * give-today - Give Today data
+  * webview-settings - settings for the frontend

 ### Books
 * APIs and models for Book information
 * API allows getting information for all books or a single book

-### Duplicate Books
+### Donations
-* Form that, once completed, allows for the duplication of book data into a new book model
-* Uses Wagtail import-export package
+* APIs for donation popup and fundraiser data
+* API to post thankyounote to CMS

 ### Errata
 * seperate Django app that is used for handling errata through a workflow.
 The app does not use Wagtail as does the rest of OS CMS.